-“person”, in addition to its meaning in Part VI (Interpretation) of the Legislation Act, 2006, includes a municipality as defined in the Municipal Affairs Act; (“personne”)
+“person”, in addition to its meaning in the Interpretation Act, includes a municipality as defined in the Municipal Affairs Act; (“personne”)

 “statistical information” means information relative to the economic, financial, industrial, commercial, social and general activities and condition of persons, whether such information is collected by means of sampling or any other statistical method. (“données statistiques”) R.S.O.
 1990, c.
 S.18, s.
-1; 2006, c.
-21, Sched.
-F, s.
-136 (2).
+1.

 Statistical procedures authorized

 2. (1) Subject to subsections (3) and (4), the Lieutenant Governor in Council may authorize the minister of any ministry of government,

 (a) to enter into an agreement with the Government of Canada or the government of any province in Canada or any agency of any such government to provide for an exchange or joint collection of statistical information;